Bookmark and Share

 puerto vallarta day of dead another beautiful memorial altar

-This is quite a full example of an altar: with many candles, offerings of the deceased's favorite foods
+This is quite a full, fine example of an altar: with many candles, offerings of the deceased's favorite foods

 and drinks, the Catrina and skeleton, Day of the Dead bread, personal artifacts and memorabilia,